 Elin builds Not For Sale's ethical supply chains, conducts risk assessments and develops improvement plans for corporate partners.
 She holds a master’s degree in business administration from the University of Gothenburg, Sweden, and has experience conducting CSR-related research in various international settings.
 During her masters, she did a field study in Indonesia researching how local labor actors view and work with corporate codes of conduct.
 As a post graduate research assistant working in the project Tracing Sustainable Supply Chains, she gained experience from participating in social compliance audits in China.
 Elin is inspired by Not For Sale’s endeavor to use the economic muscle of corporations to foster social impact and economic development.

-Jael Fraenkel - Not For Sale Netherlands Head Chef
+Country Director, Not For Sale Netherlands

 Jael Fraenkel is the head chef and trainer at Not For Sale Netherlands.
 She develops recipes for our soup enterprise and trains survivors of human trafficking in art of cooking.
 Jael has been a professional chef for years in restaurants throughout Amsterdam.
 Jael puts her heart and soul into her cooking.
 She holds a Masters degree in Sociology from the University of Amsterdam and a Bachelor's degree photography.
 She is thrilled to have the opportunity to utilize her passion for cooking and her educational interest in social change while working for Not For Sale.

 Jorrit has over 15 years of experience in the hospitality industry.
 As a marketing manager and concept developer he has managed several restaurants and launched hospitality improvement projects at Amsterdam's Schiphol International Airport.
 He has a Bachelors degree in Business Administration from the University of Hospitality Management at The Hague, and is currently working on completing his MBA.
 He has a great passion for skiing and in his free time loves to explore his hometown of Amsterdam on his favorite bike.